yehaha9876/gitlab/doc/user/project/integrations/prometheus.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/issues/9258) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 11.8.

 For manually configured Prometheus servers, a notify endpoint is provided to use with Prometheus webhooks.
-If you have manual configuration enabled, an Alerts section is added to the Prometheus Settings page.
-This contains the URL and Authorization Key, which can be copied to your Prometheus webhook config file.
-The Reset Key button will invalidate the key and generate a new one.
+If you have manual configuration enabled, an **Alerts** section is added to **Settings > Integrations > Prometheus**.
+This contains the *URL* and *Authorization Key*, which can be copied to your Prometheus webhook config file.
+The **Reset Key** button will invalidate the key and generate a new one.

 ## Determining the performance impact of a merge